@Bishop_Llandaff

 To find out how well your child is progressing, please attend parent' evenings and information evenings.
 These provide important information for families.
 If you have concerns, you may contact individual teachers.
 Dates for parents’ evenings can be found on the school calendar.
 Please make a note of these.

-Is it okay to email teachers directly?
+Is it fine for me to email teachers directly?

 Yes.
 There is a link to the staff lists on our website.
 We aim to respond to emails within 24-48 hours.
 If you have not heard from a member of staff in this time, then please do contact the main office.